Little 15: Recording

 Depeche Mode's songwriter, Martin Gore, had prepared demos of songs he thought would be appropriate for their new album in mid-1986 at his home studio in London, and among them was a demo of the song that would become "Little 15".
 Although Gore wrote the demos for the album's songs, it was left to band member and music producer Alan Wilder to arrange, produce and record the songs into the final versions of the songs that would appear on the album.
-"Little 15" was one of the last songs to come together during the recording sessions for Music for the Masses, as Wilder struggled to determine how to structure and arrange the track until the band went to see the film A Zed & Two Noughts (1985), after which Wilder decided to try to arrange the song based off of the film's soundtrack by Michael Nyman.
+"Little 15" was one of the last songs to come together during the recording sessions for Music for the Masses, as Wilder struggled to determine how to structure and arrange the track until the band went to see the film A Zed & Two Noughts (1985), after which Wilder decided to try to arrange the song based on the film's soundtrack by Michael Nyman.
 Wilder found that once he arranged the song in that style, the song came together easily.
 Co-producer David Bascombe called the album version of the track "classic Wilder" in its use of orchestral samples, which was quite different than the original demo.
 Wilder described the musical sequence that pervades the song as "hypnotic".

-"Little 15" was recorded at Konk studio in London and mixed at Puk Recording Studios in Denmark.
+"Little 15" was recorded at Konk studio in London and mixed at Puk Recording Studios in Gjerlev, Denmark.